Floorp-Projects/Floorp/mobile/android/android-components/components/service/firefox-accounts/README.md

 accountManager.registerForSyncEvents(syncObserver, owner = this, autoPause = true)

 // Observe incoming device events (e.g. SEND_TAB events from other devices).
-// Note that since device is configured with a SEND_TAB capability, device constellation will be
+// Note that since the device is configured with a SEND_TAB capability, device constellation will be
 // automatically updated during any account initialization flow (restore, login, sign-up, recovery).
 // It is up to the application to keep it up-to-date beyond that.
 // See `account.deviceConstellation().refreshDeviceStateAsync()`.